WICG/view-transitions/explainer.md

 These transitions should be feasible in SPAs (Single Page Apps) and MPAs (Multi Page Apps).

 # Design
 Let's take the example below which shows how the API can be used by a developer to animate the background and a shared element on a same origin navigation (MPA).
+The SPA equivalent of this case is one where the old document is mutated into the new document via DOM APIs.
+See [API Extensions](#api-extensions) for more code examples.

 ### Old Document
 ```